EdHubbell/lldocusite/docs/intro.md

 Who is Logan Willis?

 He's the teenage lawn mowing sensation of Hampstead, NC.
+He's great.
+My favorite nephew.

 Look - You live in or around Hampstead.
 You're busy You need a kid to come mow your lawn.
 Here's what you do: